 Being a parent and teacher,Chitrangada writes with practical understanding and experience about parenting issues and also provides solutions

-Are you worried about the safety of your little ones, while you are not with them?
+Are you always worried about the safety of your little ones, when you are not with them?

 How wonderful is the feeling, when your little bundle of joy, starts crawling, or takes the first step?

 The parents, the grandparents, and everyone else in the family, waits for that special moment, and celebrates it.

 But this is the age, that is from 3-4 months of the child, to 3-4 years, when the parents must take extra precautions, so that the child is not hurt, when crawling, or taking his or her first baby steps.